Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - The nervous system is made up of two main classes of cells
     - Neurons
     - Glial
-- Neuron: the basic signalling unit that transmits information throughout the nervous system.
+- *Neuron*: the basic signalling unit that transmits information throughout the nervous system.
 - Neurons take in information, make a decision about it following some simple rules, and then passes on the signal to other neurons or muscles.
 - Neurons vary in their form, location, and interconnectivity and these variations are closely related to their function.
 - Glial cells provide structural support, electrical insulation, and modulate neuronal activity.